Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-table.md

     }
     ```

-1. Replace `TODO4` with the following.
-Note about this code:
+8. Replace `TODO4` with the following code.
+Note:
    - The code creates a table by using `add` method of a worksheet's table collection, which always exists even if it is empty.
 This is the standard way that Excel.js objects are created.
 There are no class constructor APIs, and you never use a `new` operator to create an Excel object.
 Instead, you add to a parent collection object.
    - The first parameter of the `add` method is the range of only the top row of the table, not the entire range the table will ultimately use.
 This is because when the add-in populates the data rows (in the next step), it will add new rows to the table instead of writing values to the cells of existing rows.
 This is a more common pattern because the number of rows that a table will have is often not known when the table is created.
    - Table names must be unique across the entire workbook, not just the worksheet.